hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 Setup
 -----

-We assume you've already installed Batch as described in the :ref:`Getting Started <sec-getting_started>` section and we have created a user account for you and given you a billing project.
+We assume you've already installed Batch and the Google Cloud SDK as described in the :ref:`Getting Started <sec-getting_started>` section and we have created a user account for you and given you a billing project.

 To authenticate your computer with the Batch service, run the following command in a terminal window:

 .. code-block:: sh

+    gcloud auth application-default login
     hailctl auth login

 Executing this command will take you to a login page in your browser window where